Amrogers75/dvd_infoset/README.md

 # dvd_infoset2
 Database of DVD's
-I leand how to run cassandra, nosql, and mysql database at the same time with project.
+I leand how to run cassandra, nosql, and mysql database at the same time on this project.
 I also learnd how to mange a large data set.